lexibank/tlopo/out/vol2/chapter8.md

 8.2.2.5 ‘Down below’

-POc _&ast;tanoq_ is reconstructed as a common noun meaning ‘earth, soil, ground; land’ in vol. 1, p.119 and in this volume, p.41.
+POc _&ast;tanoq_ is reconstructed as a common noun meaning ‘earth, soil, ground; land’ in [vol.1,119](../contributions/1-5#p-119) and in this volume, p.41.
 However, there is well distributed evidence that as a local noun it meant ‘down below’.
 This is not surprising when one considers that POc speakers must generally have lived in stilt houses (vol. 1, Ch.
 3) for whose inhabitants the ground was indeed ‘down below’.

 <table id="2-8-2-2-241-POc-tanoq-a">
 <tr>